What Is Chromium?

-Some studies have shown that chromium supplements may be helpful for people with type 2 diabetes and insulin resistance (prediabetes).
-There’s good evidence that chromium can lower glucose levels and improve insulin sensitivity, although not all studies have shown a benefit.
-It may be that chromium works better if someone is chromium deficient, which is usually only seen if a person has poor overall nutrition.
-Other studies have also found that chromium may help with polycystic ovary syndrome (PCOS), which is linked to insulin resistance.
+Some studies have shown that chromium supplements may help people with type 2 diabetes and insulin resistance, a condition that causes your body to respond poorly to the naturally occurring hormone insulin.
+There’s scientific evidence that chromium can lower glucose levels and improve insulin sensitivity, although not all studies have shown a benefit.
+It may be that chromium works better in people who are chromium deficient, which usually only happens if you have poor nutrition overall.

 Adequate Intakes (AI) of Chromium

 |Women, ages 19-50||25 micrograms/day|

 Many people get more chromium than that.
 But no one knows exactly how much more is safe.
 Too much chromium may actually worsen insulin sensitivity and lead to kidney or liver damage.

 The doses used in studies vary.
 For example, in studies looking the effect of chromium supplements on people with diabetes, people have taken 200-1,000 micrograms daily, split into smaller doses, two to three times a day.

 It’s easy to get enough chromium through a well-balanced diet.
 Because the mineral comes from soil, it’s in most vegetables, fruits, and whole grains, along with grain- or grass-fed meats.

 Processed meats like deli ham and bacon are also high in chromium, but research shows eating highly processed meat can increase your risk of chronic diseases.

 These eight foods offer healthy sources of chromium:

 Shellfish in general are a great source of chromium.
 Mussels stand out with 128 micrograms per 3.5-ounce serving, while oysters have 57 micrograms and brown shrimp offer 26 micrograms.